IMTIAZCTS/angular_notes/README.md

 baseURL -> / (base url)

-  - It is mapping with path:'' and redirect to /home (HomeComponent) -It is mapping with path:'login' and redirect to LoginComponent
+  -It is mapping with path:'' and redirect to /home (HomeComponent) -It is mapping with path:'login' and redirect to LoginComponent
 ----------------------------------------------------------------------------------------------------------
 ##As of now we have create the following things:

 ##Step1: Create a new project

 ```
 >ng new ems-app
 >cd ems-app
 >code .
 ```

 ##Step2: Create the following components

 ```
 >ng g c components/home
 >ng g c components/service